K Line (Los Angeles Metro): Integration with the C Line

 Graphics depicting the three options for future C and K Line service patterns.
 Option 2 was officially chosen in June 2023.

 Varying service patterns have been proposed for integrating the completed K Line into the rest of the system over the course of its planning and construction, all of which have involved sharing trackage and infrastructure facilities with the existing C Line.
 Although some early proposals would have sent trains through all three directions of the wye, this was rejected by Metro because it would cause too much wear and tear on the track switch mechanisms.

 The debate over service patterns proved somewhat contentious.
 In 2018, with the line then scheduled to open within the year, the Metro board of directors overrode a recommendation by operations staff that would have had a single line operating between Expo/Crenshaw and Norwalk station.
 Passengers from the Redondo Beach area would have been served by a shuttle to the LAX area, where they would need to transfer to another train to continue east or north.
-Instead, board members approved a one-year pilot of a configuration that would combine an Expo-to-Norwalk line with another line that would connect Redondo Beach with Willowbrook/Rosa Parks station, allowing transfers to the A and J Lines.
+Instead, board members approved a one-year pilot of a configuration that would combine an Expo-to-Norwalk line with another line that would connect Redondo Beach with Willowbrook/Rosa Parks station (later known as Option 3), allowing transfers to the A and J Lines.
 The approved plan would have incurred higher operating expenses but board members argued it would retain better transfer opportunities for South Bay residents.

 Ongoing construction delays led to a reassessment of that plan in 2022.
 Metro recommended public outreach aimed at reformulating the operating plan before the connection to the C Line opens in 2024; in March 2023, Metro indicated that it would recommend Option 2 in the figure above, in which the K Line would run north–south between Expo/Crenshaw and Redondo Beach, while the C Line would run west-east between LAX and Norwalk.
 On June 22, 2023, Metro's board of directors officially approved the implementation of Option 2 based on staff recommendation and public opinion.